UCL/TDMS/tdms/tests/system/README.md

   illsetup: True
   # The radius of the non-freespace obstacle in microns.
 For "sph", the radius of the sphere.
 For "cyl", the radius of the circular faces.
 For "sc", this option is ignored.
 Defaults to 15e-6 if not set.
   obstacle_radius: 5e-6
+  # Whether the time-domain field needs to be computed prior to defining the scattering matrix and other material properties.
+Defaults to False if not present.
+  calc_tdfield: True
 ```

 ## Running the System Tests